General Dynamics F-16 Fighting Falcon: Vietnam

+Civilian operators

+Top Aces

+In January 2021, Canadian defence contractor Top Aces announced that they had taken delivery of the first civilian owned F-16s to their US HQ in Mesa, Arizona.
+In an approval process that had taken years, they had purchased a batch of 29 F-16A/B Netz from the Israeli Air Force, including several that had taken part in Operation Opera.
+A year later, the first of these aircraft had finished the extensive AAMS mission system upgrades including AESA radar, HMCS, ECM, and Tactical Datalink.
+In late 2022 they began regular operations flying as contracted aggressors for USAF F-22 and F-35 squadrons in Luke AFB and Eglin AFB, as well as supporting exercises in other USAF and USMC bases.

 Variants

 F-16 models are denoted by increasing block numbers to denote upgrades.
 The blocks cover both single- and two-seat versions.
 A variety of software, hardware, systems, weapons compatibility, and structural enhancements have been instituted over the years to gradually upgrade production models and retrofit delivered aircraft.

 While many F-16s were produced according to these block designs, there have been many other variants with significant changes, usually because of modification programs.
 Other changes have resulted in role-specialization, such as the close air support and reconnaissance variants.
 Several models were also developed to test new technology.
 The F-16 design also inspired the design of other aircraft, which are considered derivatives.
 Older F-16s are being converted into QF-16 drone targets.